 Who can use it?

-If you would like to come to the shed but have childcare needs, please let us know a few days in advance so we can organise crèche facilities for you.
+If you have childcare needs, please let us know a few days in advance so we can organise crèche facilities.

 Where is the Shed?